ljupche98/EPFL-Tweets-Sentiment-Classification/README.md

         ├── models                  # Contains all models in binary format ├── raw                     # Contains training and testing data ├── representations         # Contains text representations
-    ├── logs                        # Contains logs
+    ├── figures                     # Cotains the figures used in the report ├── logs                        # Contains logs
+        ├── fasttext                # Contains architectures and weights for our fasttext DL models ├── GRU                     # Contains the architecture and weight of the last GRU model ├── LSTM                    # Contains the architecture and weight of the last LSTM model ├── LSTM+GRU                # Contains the architecture and weight of the last LSTM + GRU model ├── reproduce               # A MUST HAVE for reproducibility.
+Contains architectures and weights of the top 5 DL models
     ├── src                         # Root diractory of our codebase ├── experiments             # Contains the code for classical ML experiments ├── models                  # Contains classes for ML models